 - 1. Random Screening: Random screening of students may be required at the discretion of the Director of the School of Nursing. - 2.
 Screening for Cause: In the event a student is suspected of being under the influence of any substance that would impair judgment or performance while performing ANY activity which is related to your nursing student role (class, clinical or community settings, while driving to and from nursing activities and activities related to nursing student professional groups), the suspected individual will be asked to have a blood alcohol level and drug screen done immediately.
 The suspected individual will be instructed to call someone for transportation.
-The suspected individual will be suspended from all clinical nursing activities until the issue is resolved.
-The cost of the tests will be the responsibility of the student.
+The suspected individual will be the responsibility of the student.
 Breathalyzer tests done by licensed police officers for suspected DUI or public intoxication which indicate impairment will also count as a positive screen.
 The Director of the School of Nursing or program coordinator must also be notified of any behavior which triggers for cause screening.